-Compare and Contrast Examples for Students (Sentence, Paragraph, and Essay Ideas)
+Compare and Contrast Examples for Students: Sentences, Paragraphs, and Essays

 The Compare and Contrast Examples poster uses colorful diagrams to clearly show the key traits of apples vs. oranges and deserts vs. rainforests—making comparing and contrasting easy for students.